camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 You can pull the data from Terraform since you exposed those via the `output.tf`.

-1. From the Terraform code location, execute the following to export the access keys to environment variables.
+1. From the Terraform code location `test/resources/aws/2-region/terraform`, execute the following to export the access keys to environment variables.
 This will allow an easier creation of the Kubernetes secret via the command line:

 ```bash
 export ACCESS_KEY=$(terraform output -raw s3_aws_access_key_id)
 export SECRET_ACCESS_KEY=$(terraform output -raw s3_aws_secret_access_key)
 ```

 2. Pre-create the Camunda namespaces in each cluster.
-This is required before using the Helm chart to have the secret required for Elasticsearch.
+This is required to have the secrets available for Elasticsearch before installing the Helm chart.

 ```bash
 kubectl --context $CLUSTER_0 create namespace $CAMUNDA_NAMESPACE_0